 Miniature painters have a wide variety of wet palette options to choose from.
 In principle, all wet palettes serve the same purpose.
 A wet palette keeps model acrylic paint from drying out and helps a miniature painter thin and mix paint.
 With a wet palette, a painter can take their time working out their color palette before applying it to their working surface on a miniature.

 Are you looking for the best wet palette for painting miniatures?
 Which one is best for your hobby needs?
-In this article, I list 15 of the best wet palettes for miniature painters, along with my review of each one.
+In this article, I review 15 of the best wet palettes for miniature painters.

 A wet palette has two layers: a sponge or absorbent material in the bottom layer, which serves as a water reservoir, and a semi-porous material on top that you use to lay your acrylic paints on.

 The top layer is often a commercial wet palette paper or baking parchment.
 In my opinion, the best wet palette paper is Reynold’s baking paper, which is a durable, semi-water porous surface that works great for keeping acrylic paints moist for long periods of time.

 If you’re curious about what I use my wet palette for, you can check out my painting gallery.
 Many of the miniatures I paint lately require techniques such as glazing that are best performed with the aid of a wet palette.

 Why Use Wet Palettes?